Ramshankar07/100daysof-Pytorch-and-CUDA/README.md

 **Summary:**
 Implemented matrix-vector multiplication using CUDA.
 Each thread was set up to compute the dot product between a matrix row and the given vector.
 Optimized performance using shared memory.

+## Day 10
+### File: `PartialSum.cu`
+**Summary:**
+Worked on parallel reduction to compute the partial sum of an array.
+Implemented a tree-based reduction algorithm, minimizing warp divergence for better performance.

 Enjoy the journey into the depths of neural networks and high-performance computing with PyTorch and CUDA!